DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

   --cores 8 insider_te_detection
 ```

+Insertion and deletion branches are independent.
+A sample with no qualifying
+SV, no sequence in one category, or no BLAST hit now produces canonical empty
+or header-only outputs instead of failing or reusing stale artifacts.
+The
+empty-result contract is recorded in
+`docs/decisions/0006-insider-empty-result-contract.md`.

 When both INSIDER calls and OUTSIDER read mappings are available, the
 legacy-compatible INSIDER empty-site frequency table can be generated with: